chonkcheto/fish-network-docs-testing/introduction-to-investment-clubs.md

 ### &#x20;Conclusion

 \
-Underwhelmed by web3 innovation to date in compliant capital formation, Iron Key has decided to throw its hat in the ring; building software to support its investment club and others like it.
+Underwhelmed by web3 innovation to date in compliant capital formation, Iron Key has decided to throw its hat in the ring by creating Fish Network; software to bring emerging managers on-chain through community enablement.

-Leveraging its club structure, Iron Key is uniquely positioned to unlock active investor capital at the margin by creating an ecosystem to serve the operational and capital needs of Seed stage startups.
-This flywheel becomes sustainable by offering investors a more capital efficient and differentiated diversification approach, all while open-sourcing a mental framework & mindset for the next generation of venture capitalists and angel investors.

-Leveraging its investment club structure, Iron Key is uniquely positioned to unlock active investor capital at the margin by creating an ecosystem to serve the operational and capital needs of Seed stage startups.
-This flywheel becomes sustainable by offering investors a more capital efficient and differentiated diversification approach, all while developing a breeding ground for thesis-driven innovation.
+Leveraging its investment club structure, Fish Network is uniquely positioned to unlock active investor capital at the margin by creating an ecosystem to serve the operational and capital needs of Seed stage startups.
+This flywheel becomes sustainable by offering investors a more capital efficient and differentiated diversification approach, all while developing a breeding ground for emerging managers to drive thesis-driven innovation.

+“Though tempting, trying to time the market is a loser’s game. $10,000 continuously invested in the market over the past 20 years grew to $63,636.
+If you missed just the best 30 days, your investment was reduced to $11,484.1”&#x20;

+**- Christopher Dixon, General Partner at a16z**

+Dollar Cost Averaging(DCA) has previously only been applied in practice to public markets investing.
+As Fish Network, we extend this concept to private markets, enabling retail investors seamless access to sophisticated portfolio construction tools and techniques.

 If you’d like to learn more about joining Iron Key’s investment club, please [contact us here](https://airtable.com/appfCDlkorF5FL3VZ/pagWgSGlXalE6cwdd/form).
 The minimum check size is $10k USD.